NULLcodehub/hash-key/README.md

 ```
 ## compareHash(data,hash,key)

-The compareHash(data,hash,key) this function used to compare given piece of data with a provided hash value,using a specified key.
-If hash belongs to the data ,funtion return **true** , otherwise it return **false**
+The compareHash(data, hash, key) function compares a given piece of data with a provided hash value, using a specified key.
+If hash belongs to the data ,function return **true** , otherwise it return **false**

 **Example**